Paradise Road (1997 film): Plot

-Three women, Adrienne Pargiter the wife of a tea planter, Rosemary Leighton-Jones a model and the girlfriend of a Royal Malayan Volunteer, and Susan Macarthy, an Australian nurse, swim their way to shore.
-The place on which they land is the island of Sumatra.
-The women are found by a Japanese officer, Captain Tanaka, and ushered to a deserted village.
-They are then taken to a prison camp in the jungle.
-The three women are reunited with the rest of the women and children from the boat.
-At the prison camp, there are women of all nationalities including Dutch, English, Irish, Portuguese, Chinese, and Australian; and they all come from many levels of society.
-Some of the women are nuns, some are nurses, and some are socialites and mothers.
-The women are forced to bow to the Japanese officers and its flag.
-The women must endure torture and hard labour while trying to remain positive and level headed.
-Many believe the war would end soon and their husbands or soldiers will come looking for them.
-Nonetheless, the living conditions are brutal, and many face sickness and death.
-Needless to say, their spirits rapidly flag.
-Some of the women choose to work in a brothel for Japanese officers for better treatment and decent food.
+Three women - tea planter's wife Adrienne Pargiter, model Rosemary Leighton-Jones and Australian nurse Susan Macarthy - swim their way to the shores of the island of Sumatra.
+The women are found by a Japanese officer, Captain Tanaka, and ushered firstly to a deserted village and then a prison camp in the jungle where they are reunited with the rest of the women and children from the boat.
+At the camp, the women are forced to bow to the Japanese officers and its flag, as well as endure sexual violence (such as potential rape or sexual assault), torture, and hard labour despite the brutal living conditions and constant sickness.
+Some of the women choose to work in a brothel as voluntary prostitutes for Japanese officers for better treatment and decent food.